Lobo Pack Basketball: New Mexico State Preview

 Coverage:

-The game will be streamed on ESPN+ (subscription required).
+The game will be streamed on The Mountain West Network.
 On the radio waves it will be carried on the UNM Sports Radio Network.
 Flagship station is 770 AM/96.3 FM in Albuquerque.

 Series: